xapple/gefes/README.md

 * Ino De Bruijn ([@inodb](https://github.com/inodb))
 * Moritz Buck ([@moritzbuck](https://github.com/moritzbuck))
 * Umer Zeeshan Ijaz ([@umerijaz](https://github.com/umerijaz))

+In particular, this piece of software was developed through funding from the Swedish Foundation for Strategic Research.

 ## Flowchart
 Below is drawn the flowchart describing the data processing along all the steps of GEFES: